Cross-cutting · Marine

 Marine life can be grouped by where animals live in the sea — on reefs, in the open water column, on the seafloor, or in the deep.
 These are cross-cutting groupings that overlap with the vertebrate and invertebrate categories.

 They pair with FaunaHub's ocean fauna by depth layer.
-Deep-sea groups are described from authoritative sources and are a priority for future dedicated profiles.
+Deep-sea groups are described from authoritative sources, and FaunaHub now publishes a substantial set of dedicated deep-sea profiles — from anglerfish and vampire squid to giant tube worms, yeti crabs, and glass sponges.

 Deep-Sea Animals

-Partial coverageAnimals of the ocean's dark, high-pressure depths.
-Described on FaunaHub's ocean depth pages, with a growing set of dedicated profiles.
+Strong coverageAnimals of the ocean's dark, high-pressure depths.
+Described on FaunaHub's ocean depth pages, now with a substantial set of dedicated, source-backed profiles.

 On the roadmap (not yet profiled)